encryptedninja/command-center/README.md

 * `Rubeus.exe ptt /ticket:ticket.kirbi`
 * `PsExec.exe \\dc01.krbtown.local cmd`

-## fping
-Helps you to ping a range of IP addresses.

-* `fping -a -g 192.168.0.10 192.168.0.255` the `-a` is for all hosts alive and the `-g` is for the range of IP addresses.

 ## dir (Win)
 Searching in **_Windows_** using the `dir` command we have the following switches available: (credit: find the original post by __computerhope.com__ [here](https://www.computerhope.com/dirhlp.htm))